Correction of Prominent Ears

 Did You Know?Dr. Kalus has performed hundreds of ear surgeries.
 Click Here to read an article that was written about and emergency ear attachement story that Dr. Kalus performed.

-Dr. Kalus can reduce the appearance of prominent ears and repair torn or damaged earlobes with that can look entirely normal and, often, with no visible scar.
+Dr. Rowin and Dr. Kalus can reduce the appearance of prominent ears and repair torn or damaged earlobes, helping you to achieve a more aesthetically-pleasing look with little to no visible scars.
 Please contact Plastic Surgery of the Carolinas for more information, or to schedule a consultation.